Khardaha Assembly constituency

-Khardaha Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Khardaha Assembly constituency is a Legislative Assembly constituency of North 24 Parganas district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission, No. 109 Khardaha Assembly constituency is composed of the following: Khardaha municipality, Ward Nos.15, 18 to 21 and 35 of Panihati municipality, and Bandipur, Bilkanda I, Bilkanda II and Patulia gram panchayats of Barrackpore II community development block.

 Khardaha Assembly constituency is part of No. 16 Dum Dum (Lok Sabha constituency).